oanda/apidocs/sections/trades.md

 * **maxId**:  The server will return trades with id less than or equal to this, in descending order (for pagination).
 * **count**: Maximum number of open trades to return.
 Default: 50 Max value: 500
 * **instrument**: Retrieve open trades for a specific instrument only Default: all
-* **ids**: A (URL encoded) comma separated list of trades to retrieve.
+* **ids**: An URL encoded (*%2C*) comma separated list of trades to retrieve.
 Maximum number of ids: 50.
 No other parameter may be specified with the ids parameter.

 ####Pagination